-Set in Denver in the early 1960s, my debut novel The Bookseller (HarperCollins, 2015) tells the story of Kitty Miller - a single woman in her late 30s who owns a bookshop with her best friend and begins to have nightly dreams of an alternative reality in which she's a married woman with children (and no more bookstore).
+Set in Denver in the early 1960s, my New York Times bestselling debut novel The Bookseller (HarperCollins, 2015) tells the story of Kitty Miller - a single woman in her late 30s who owns a bookshop with her best friend and begins to have nightly dreams of an alternative reality in which she's a married woman with children (and no more bookstore).
 The Bookseller explores the butterfly effect - how one small change of circumstance can set off a cascade of different events.
 It's a fast, engaging read, great for discussion and introspection.

 If you enjoy midcentury design, you'll love the 1960s clothes, music, architecture, and books that make up the backdrop of the story.